Tips For Selling Your Unused Stuff

 Don’t Forget To Take The Item Down Once You’ve Sold It

-I’ve done that many times too.
-I always feel bad when people reach out and they’re like, “Hey, is this still available?
+I’ve done that many times, too.
+I always feel bad when people reach out and say, “Hey, is this still available?
 This is exactly what I’ve been looking for!”
 And I have to tell them, “No, I sold it last week, and I forgot to take it down.”
-I have been on the other end of that, where I’ve been investing maybe an hour or more trying to find the perfect fit for whatever it is, and then it’s kind of disheartening when they respond that’s been sold for a long time now.
-I try to always remember to take it down so that I can prevent somebody else from having the disappointment later on and also just kind of save myself the notifications.
+I have been on the other end of that, where I’ve been investing maybe an hour or more trying to find the perfect fit for whatever it is, and then it’s kind of disheartening when they respond that it’s been sold for a long time now.
+I try to always remember to take it down so that I can prevent somebody else from having disappointment later on, and I also just kind of save myself the notifications.

 Don’t Forget To Rate The Buyer

 Just be a good Samaritan!
-If you sell something and you have a good experience with the person– they show up when they say they’re going to, they pay the amount they said they would– then just leave them a quick little review.
+If you sell something and you have a good experience with the person, they show up when they say they’re going to, and they pay the amount they said they would.
+Then, leave them a quick little review.
 It doesn’t have to be like a written review– usually, it’s just a star rating.

-You’re also going to be wanting reviews in return, especially if you intend to continue selling things or you want to have more luck selling things in the future.
-That build-up of stars and reviews is really going to help other people to trust you and to look at your stuff, maybe over somebody else’s.
+You’re also going to want reviews in return, especially if you intend to continue selling things or you want to have more luck selling things in the future.
+That build-up of stars and reviews is really going to help other people trust you and look at your stuff, maybe over somebody else’s.
 When you leave somebody a review, they’re more likely to reciprocate.

 If It’s Been 2 Weeks, Take It Down

-My last tip is: if it’s been two weeks and you haven’t had any bites or you haven’t sold the item, take it down.
+My last tip is: if it’s been two weeks and you haven’t had any bites or sold the item, take it down.
 You can still post it again later.
 It’s actually better that way.
-Most of these apps and websites have a chronological order to things.
+Most of these apps and websites have a chronological order.
 People might have to scroll through four or five pages to get to something that was posted over two weeks ago.

-If it’s already been two weeks and you haven’t had any bites, I would say you’re probably going to have more luck to take that down, give it a day or two and then repost it.
-Or even repost it to a different platform.
-Don’t assume that because it keeps sitting there that just nobody’s interested.
+If it’s already been two weeks and you haven’t had any bites, I would say you’re probably going to have more luck to take that down, give it a day or two, and then repost it.
+Or even repost it on a different platform.
+Don’t assume that because it keeps sitting there, nobody’s interested.
 It may just be that nobody’s seeing it because now it’s so far down in the pages.

 That’s Everything That I’ve Learned From Selling My Stuff!

-I highly recommend trying out selling your stuff if you’re going through the process of decluttering and you’re interested in making some side money.
+I highly recommend selling your stuff if you’re decluttering and interested in making some side money.
 It can be overwhelming at first, but I hope some of these tips might help you through the process.